VirgilCantu/shakennotstirred-rails-api/README.md

 # Shaken Not Stirred

 Welcome to Shaken Not Stirred!
-Shaken Not Stirred is a repository for cocktails and mixed drinks alike, open to everyone from hopsitality industry experts to cocktail aficionados!
+Shaken Not Stirred is a repository for cocktails and mixed drinks alike, open to everyone from hospitality industry experts to cocktail aficionados!

 ## Installation